nrapopor/docker-backupc/README.md

 ## How to use

-* change the SMTP host in msmtprc
+* change the smtp host in msmtprc
-* change backuppc htaccess password in Dockerfile
+* change backuppc htaccess password in Dockerfile line 19
-  - the line reads `htpasswd -b $TMP_CONFIG/htpasswd backuppc password && \`
-    replace the `password` with an actual password
 * cd into the directory then use either the `make` or `docker` instructions
 * build at least once ...